keyur12345/flightData/README.md

 • You can increase the size limit for a small DF in the broadcast join.
 10 MB is by default. </br>
 • Autoloader for streaming pipeline. </br>
 • Remove the display statements. </br>
+• Unique ID should be named properly instead of "flightId".
+Few DF names can be upated to appropriate names based on the business context.